Realize Your Career Goals

 The College of Agricultural Sciences and Natural Resources offers two career-related courses - Employment Seminar and Job Survival.

 The Employment Seminar is an eight-week one credit course which is open to all majors and class standings that provides assistance in various skills including: resume and cover letter development, interviewing skills, job search strategies and dining etiquette.
-This course is held on Tuesday evenings from 4-5:50pm in the Nebraska East Union during the first eight weeks of the fall semester.
+The Employment Seminar will meet in person twice and online for the first eight weeks of the fall semester.

 Job Survival (AGRI 496) informs students on how to not only survive but thrive during the first year on a job.
 This course is taught by employers and discusses topics including 401K, benefits, investments, relocation and housing, communication within and outside of the office and advancement opportunities.
 This course is taught during the first eight weeks of the spring semester, is one credit, open to all majors and all class standing, and is held on Tuesday evenings in the Nebraska East Union from 4-5:50pm.